peter88213/yw-cnv/docs/help-adv.md

        scene title to the scene divider.
 You can also add a description, separated by `|`.
     - **Note:** Export documents with split scenes not more than once.
 -   Paragraphs starting with `> ` are formatted as quotations.
+-   Text markup: Bold and italics are supported.
+Other highlighting such as underline and strikethrough are lost.

 You can write back the scene contents and the chapter/part headings to the yWriter 7 project file with the [Export to yWriter](help#export-to-ywriter)